mend0z0/Blender/Firmware/Blender/v1_20231222/Design Folder/README.md

     -	Writing driver for OLED
     -	Writing driver for VGA
     -	Writing driver for SPIDF
+    -	Writing a driver for Output audio
-    -	Writing a file analyzer for SPIDF data
+    -	Writing a driver analyzer for SPIDF data
     -	Writing an application
     -
     -